jcarrotzhang/LoLoPicker/README.md

 ######(options: --genome for_analyzing_WGS_data --SNPcutoff keep_variants_present_in_number_of_normal_samples_less_than_cutoff --intervalsize: size_of_the_targeted_region_of_your_experiment).

-#####For analyzing whole-genome sequencing data, please split your job by genomic intervals (e.g. chromosomes) and merge all your control_stats.txt files before going to step three.
+#####Note: For analyzing whole-genome sequencing data, please split your job by genomic intervals (e.g. chromosomes) and merge all your control_stats.txt files before going to step three.
+For analyzing data from targeted re-sequencing, --intervalsize option is required.
+If the size of the targeted region of your experiment is 1000 base-pair, you should use interval size as 1000.